fpiechowski/arrow-gen/README.md

 This plugin allows you to configure what kind of Arrow API to generate:
 - `raise` flag enables generation of `Raise<T: Throwable>.(...) -> T` extension functions
 - `either` flag enables generation of functions returning `Either<E, T>`
+- `effect` flag enables generation of functions returning `Effect<E, T>`

-Generated functions call source functions wrapped in Arrow's `recover` block and map exceptions to the appropriate error type.
+Generated functions call source functions wrapped in Arrow's `catch` block.

 ## How to use 👣